alphagov/govuk_ab_analysis/README.md

 An analytical pipeline for analysing A/B test data output from this [GOV.UK data pipeline](https://github.com/alphagov/govuk-network-data).

 ### stratify journeys into loved/unloved
+Our processed journey data from the [GOV.UK data pipeline](https://github.com/alphagov/govuk-network-data) is in the `processed_journey` directory in our DATA_DIR (as specified in our `.envrc` file) and filenames are prefixed with taxon_ab.

 Loved journeys are those which include at least one loved page.
 Unloved journeys do not contain any loved pages.